turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

 Once everything is wired up correctly, that test will pass.

-Follow the errors:
+But first you'll have to follow and fix a series of errors:

-* `cannot load such file -- api`

-Create an empty file `lib/api.rb`
+* `cannot load such file -- api` -- Create an empty file `lib/api.rb`

-* `NameError: uninitialized constant APITest::OpinionsAPI`

-Implement the simple Sinatra application in `lib/api.rb`:
+* `NameError: uninitialized constant APITest::OpinionsAPI` -- add this  Sinatra application in `lib/api.rb`:

 ```ruby
 class OpinionsAPI < Sinatra::Base